-This article describes the steps for the web version.
-To learn how for the app (Mac, Windows and tablet), see Work With Windows (App).
+This article describes the steps using Web Editor.
+If you are using the RoomSketcher App, see Work With Windows (App).

 - Windows Terminology/Categories Used in RoomSketcher